StefanosVav/Polygon-Area-Minimization-Maximization-Algorithms/README.md

 # Polygon-Area-Minimization-Maximization-Algorithms
-Project developped to maximize/minimize the Area of a Polygon from a given set of points with multiple algorithms (Incremental, Convex Hull, Local Search, Simulated Annealing) Algorithms Optimized to give best possible results in limited time
+Project developed to maximize/minimize the Area of a Polygon from a given set of points with multiple algorithms (Incremental, Convex Hull, Local Search, Simulated Annealing) Algorithms Optimized to give best possible results in limited time